-Pursuant to the provisions of section 135 of the Companies Act 2013 the Company spentH99.64 Million towards CSR activities for the year ended December 31 2015.
-Thecomposition of the CSR committee and contents of the CSR policy and initiatives taken bythe Company on Corporate Social Responsibility during year ended on December 312015 as per the format prescribed in the Companies(Corporate Social Responsibility Policy) Rules 2014 is attached as Annexure 4 tothis Report and CSR policy of the Company is available on our website at http://hexaware.com/investors/ The Composition of CSRCommittee is given in the Corporate Governance Report.
+Pursuant to the provisions of section 135 of the Companies Act 2013 the Company spentH99.64 Million towards CSR activities for the year ended 31st December 2019.
+The contentsof the CSR policy and initiatives taken by the Company on Corporate Social Responsibilityduring year ended on 31st December 2019 as per the format prescribed in the Companies(Corporate Social Responsibility Policy) Rules 2014 is attached as Annexure 4 tothis Report and CSR policy of the Company is available on our website at www.hexaware.com.The Composition of CSR Committee is given in the Corporate Governance Report.

 Extract of annual return

-The Company has received an order from the Company Law Board under section 2 (41) ofthe Companies Act 2013 for continuing January to December as its financial year.
+The company has received an order from the Company Law Board under section 2 (41) ofthe Companies Act 2013 for continuing January to December as its financial year.
 Hencethe Company will maintain its financial year from January 1 to December 31.

 Particulars of Directors and Employees

 The statement containing particulars of employees as required under Section 197(12) ofthe Act read with Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 is provided in a separate annexure forming part of this report.Further the report and the accounts are being sent to the members excluding the aforesaidannexure.
-In terms of Section 136 of the Act the said annexure is open for inspection atthe Registered Office of the Company.Any shareholder interested in obtaining a copy ofthe same may write to the CompanySecretary.
+In terms of Section 136 of the Act the said annexure is open for inspection.Any shareholder interested in obtaining a copy of the same may write to the CompanySecretary.

 Disclosure as required under Section 22 of Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013

-The Company as an organization is committed to provide a healthy environment to all theemployees and thus does not tolerate any discrimination and/or harassment in any form.
-TheCompany has in place a Prevention of Sexual Harassment (POSH) policy in line with the requirements ofthe Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013.
+The Company has in place a framework for employees to report sexual harassment cases atworkplace and our process ensures complete confidentiality of information.
+The Company hasin place Prevention of Sexual Harassment (POSH) policy in line with the requirements ofthe Sexual Harassment of Women at Workplace (Prevention Prohibition and Redressal) Act2013.
 Frequent communication of this policy is done through various programs and atregular intervals to the employees.